-What is the objective of the ICT Culture research?
+What is the objective of the ICT in Culture survey?

 To produce indicators and statistics that allow representing and understanding the access, adoption, and appropriation of information and communication technologies (ICT) by Brazilian cultural facilities.
 It also aims to investigate the impacts of ICT on the internal work of institutions and their relationship with their audiences.

-Who is the target audience of the research?
+Who is the target audience of the survey?

 The interviews are conducted with managers of cultural facilities across the country, including archives, listed properties, libraries, cinemas, museums, cultural points, and theaters.